robertnurnberg/cdblib/Readme.md

   -v, --verbose         increase output with -v, -vv, -vvv etc. (default: 0) -d DEPTH, --depth DEPTH
-                        number of plies to be added to chessdb.cn (default: 30) -u USER, --user USER  username for the http user-agent header (default: None)
+                        number of plies to be added to chessdb.cn (default: 30) -p PAINT, --paint PAINT
+                        depth in plies to try to extend the root's connected component to in each line (default: 0) -u USER, --user USER  username for the http user-agent header (default: None)
 ```